 In November 2011, IDB and ADB renewed their agreement to enhance the existing cooperation.
-Under the new agreement, IDB earmarked $2.5 billion to cofinance a joint pipeline covering projects in agriculture, education, energy, health, regional cooperation, private sector development, transport, and urban services from 2012 to 2014.
-In September 2014, ADB and IDB extended their agreement until 2017 under the same terms and coverage.
+Under the new agreement, IDB earmarked $2.5 billion to cofinance a joint pipeline covering projects in agriculture, education, energy, health, private sector development, regional cooperation, transport, and urban services from 2012 to 2014.
+In September 2014, IDB and ADB extended their agreement until 2017 under the same terms and coverage.
 Common member countries eligible for cofinancing under the agreement are Islamic countries, including Afghanistan, Azerbaijan, Bangladesh, Indonesia, Kazakhstan, the Kyrgyz Republic, the Maldives, Pakistan, Tajikistan, Turkmenistan, and Uzbekistan.

-As of end 2015, IDB has provided $1.22 billion in loan cofinancing for twelve projects consisting of $1.5 billion for ten sovereign projects and $66.6 million for two nonsovereign projects.
-ADB and IDB collaborated two road projects in Kazakhstan and the Kyrgyz Republic in 2016.
+As of end 2015, IDB has provided $1.22 billion in loan cofinancing for 12 projects consisting of $1.5 billion for 10 sovereign projects and $66.6 million for 2 nonsovereign projects.
+IDB and ADB collaborated two road projects in Kazakhstan and the Kyrgyz Republic in 2016.